epam/edp-install/docs/operator-guide/configure-keycloak-oidc-eks.md

 7. Ensure that Keycloak has network availability for AWS (not in a private network).

 !!! note
     To connect OIDC with a cluster, install and configure the [kubelogin](https://github.com/int128/kubelogin) plugin.
-For Windows, it is recommended to download the kubelogin as a binary and move it to your PATH.
+For Windows, it is recommended to download the kubelogin as a binary and add it to your PATH.

 ## Solution Overview